Northumberland Heath

 Northumberland Heath is an area of South East London, England within the London Borough of Bexley.
 It is located south of Erith and north of Bexleyheath.

 History

-The area was once known as Spike Island after the workhouse that was situated there.
+The area was once known as Spike Island after the workhouse that was situated there, spike being the slang term for a workhouse at the time, taking the name from the implement used to unravel rope offcuts to be used for boat caulking, a chore undertaken by the able bodied inmates.
 The area is mainly residential although there is a large industrial bakery in Belmont Road.
 Much of the housing stock is Victorian with some 1940s council developments and a Cottage estate built for local Vickers armaments workers in 1916.
 Nearest Railway stations are Erith and Barnehurst.
 There is a large Catholic church in Bexley Road, Our Lady of the Angels with a Capuchin friary attached, and a Church of England (St Paul's) in Mill Road.
 A conservation area on Brook Street safeguards some terraces that represent early examples of municipal housing.

 Amenities

 Northumberland Heath has a Community Forum (a kind of Parish Council).

 The Erith Rugby Club is based in Northumberland Heath.